Selected Passages from Hungarian-Ottoman Wars

 a Hungarian nobleman in the 16th century

-Werbőczy was a petty nobleman and the Tripatitum “enshrines the ideals of a typical contemporary member of his class”.
-It asserts the privileges of the nobility against the crown, the equality of all nobles as against the claims of superiority of the upper nobility (magnates), and the onerous duties of serfs.
-A peasant revolt led by Dózsa György had been suppressed earlier in 1514, which influenced Werbőczy’s harsh treatment of serfs.
-The Tripartitum played a large role in perpetuating Hungary’s feudal system.
+Werbőczy István was a petty nobleman, and the Tripatitum “enshrines the ideals of a typical contemporary member of his class.
+It asserts the privileges of the nobility over the crown, the equality of all nobles over the claims of superiority of the upper nobility (magnates), and the burdensome duties of serfs.
+A peasant uprising led by Dózsa György had been suppressed in 1514, which influenced Werbőczy’s harsh treatment of serfs.
+The Tripartite played an important role in maintaining the feudal system in Hungary.

 The Tripartitum (1574 edition)